justgo129/ExData_Plotting1/Codebook_version_warning.md

 Note: the plots prepared in this repo (see "README.md") were generated using R Version 3.3.3.
-A subsetted version of the UCI file called "household_power_consumption.txt" was utilized in order to spare computer memory; this version solely contained the information for the dates required in the instructions.

 ADDL INFO:
 R Version 3.4.1, released June 30, 2017, instituted some changes, such as deprecating the separate "graphics" downloadable